temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 import { Customer, TASK_QUEUE_NAME } from "../shared";
 ```

-You first import the Client package from the Temporal SDK and the [Connection](https://typescript.temporal.io/api/classes/client.Connection?_gl=1*ec5epl*_gcl_au*NjgyMzM0NzYwLjE3MjE3Njc1Nzg.*_ga*NDgwNzM3ODk0LjE3MDI0MDE5ODg.*_ga_R90Q9SJD3D*MTcyMTc4NDkxMy4zNDQuMS4xNzIxNzg1ODcyLjAuMC4w) which allows you to connect your Client to the Temporal Server.
+You first import the Client package from the Temporal SDK and the [Connection](https://typescript.temporal.io/api/classes/client.Connection?_gl=1*ec5epl*_gcl_au*NjgyMzM0NzYwLjE3MjE3Njc1Nzg.*_ga*NDgwNzM3ODk0LjE3MDI0MDE5ODg.*_ga_R90Q9SJD3D*MTcyMTc4NDkxMy4zNDQuMS4xNzIxNzg1ODcyLjAuMC4w) class which allows you to connect your Client to the Temporal Server.
 You also want to import your `subscriptionWorkflow`, which you will have the Client start, and the Task Queue that the Client will dispatch the Workflow task on.
-The Worker program that you defined in `worker.ts` is listening to the same Task Queue for any tasks to perform.
+The Worker program that you started in `worker.ts` is currently listening to the same Task Queue for any tasks to perform.

 You also want to create your first customer that you will use as an argument to supply to your `subscriptionWorkflow`.
-After your import statements add an object that will describe your first customer:
+After your import statements in `execute-workflow.ts`, add an object that will represent your first customer:

 ```ts
 const cust = {